dennypenta/go-api-walkthrough/README.md

 ##### pkg

 The folder keeps all the internal dependencies.
 They can potentially be moved to another repo/package to serve more applications.
-In our particular example we keep a logger there, middleware to log the requests and inject a logger into a context instance for attaching the given request to all the logged messages.
+In our particular example we keep a logger there, middleware to log the requests and inject a logger into a context instance for attaching the given request (trace-id) to all the logged messages.

 ### The other parts of the codebase